carloshanson/amavisdlogsumm/README.md

 amavisdlogsumm
 ==============

-amavisdlogsumm is a log analyzer/summarizer for AMaViSd-new.
+amavisdlogsumm is a log analyzer/summarizer for [AMaViSd-new][1].

-Since I am using [pflogsumm][1] to get a report of my Postfix logs, and I like it so much, I decided to fashon a similar script for amavisd-new.
+Since I am using [pflogsumm][2] to get a report of my Postfix logs, and I like it so much, I decided to fashon a similar script for amavisd-new.
 That is why it is named amavisdlogsum.
 However, I prefer Python over Perl.

-The following packages were installed and used on [Ubuntu Server 14.04 LTS][2] to create this script:
+The following packages were installed and used on [Ubuntu Server 14.04 LTS][3] to create this script:

 * postfix: Version: 2.11.0-1
 * amavisd-new: Version: 1:2.7.1-2ubuntu3

-Everything was setup using [PostfixAmavisNew][3] from the Ubuntu Community Help Wiki.
+Everything was setup using [PostfixAmavisNew][4] from the Ubuntu Community Help Wiki.

 Usage
 =====